3 Importing and exporting data

 In contrast to importing CSV files, however, the GUI offers no further options when importing from SPSS except for the name of the data frame.

 Now you can click on Import.
-In the Environment pane, the newly created
+In the Environment pane, the newly imported dataset will appear.
+Variables imported from SPSS can have additional

 attributes, the most important of which is the labels